rtqichen/torchdiffeq/FURTHER_DOCUMENTATION.md

 - `grid_constructor=None`: A more fine-grained way of setting the steps, by setting these particular locations as the locations of the steps.
 Should be a callable `func, y0, t -> grid`, transforming the arguments `func, y0, t` of `odeint` into the desired grid (which should be a one dimensional tensor).

-Individual solvers also offer certain options.

-**euler, midpoint, rk4:**<br>
-For these solvers, `rtol` and `atol` are ignored.
-These solvers also support:

 - `perturb`: Defaults to False.
 If True, then automatically add small perturbations to the start and end of each step, so that stepping to discontinuities works.
-Note that this is not efficient on the GPU when using PyTorch 1.6.0 or earlier.
+Note that this this may not be efficient when using PyTorch 1.6.0 or earlier.

+Individual solvers also offer certain options.

 **explicit_adams:**<br>
 For this solver, `rtol` and `atol` are ignored.
 This solver also supports: